filecoin-project/devgrants/rfps/rfp-block-explorer.md

 - The block explorer design must match the designs accepted for milestone 1.

 **Acceptance criteria for milestone 3: All project deliverables (website, documentation, codebase)**:
+- The codebase must be added to the [Filecoin Shipyard](https://github.com/filecoin-shipyard)
 - The codebase must be open-sourced and dual-licensed under MIT and APACHE2 licenses
 - The codebase must be well-documented and human-readable (bonus points if it's modularly architected)
 - There should be documentation so anyone can spin up the block explorer locally against a local filecoin network or any other filecoin network (including the user devnet).